kshedden/case_studies/methods/factor-overview.md

 R_{ij} = \sum_{k=1}^p S_k U_{ik}V_{jk}.
 $$

-Although there are $p$ terms in the SVD of $S$, the first few terms may capture most of the structure, so
+Although there are $p$ terms in the SVD of $R$, the first few terms may capture most of the structure, so

 $$